shanahdt/MUSI4331/_sources/lessons/phrases1.txt

 examine to understand what makes sentences work.

 .. figure:: figures/ex1_1.png
-          :scale: 75%

-First, we can see that we have a **basic idea** that spans the first two measures.
+          :scale: 666666irst, we can see that we have a **basic idea** that spans the first two measures.
 This melodic idea returns in m.3.
 We might call this the return of the basic idea, although now in it has been transposed up a perfect fifth.